MickaelCompper/Chronometer-with-setTimeOut/README.md

 # Chronometer with setTimeOut
- Chronometer with setTimeOut in JavaScript
+ Chronometer with setTimeOut in JavaScript created during my studies